kanisterio/kanister/docs/functions.rst

 -----------------------------

-This function concurrently backs up data from one or more pods into an any object store supported by Kanister using kopia repository server as a data mover.
+This function concurrently backs up data from one or more pods into an any object store supported by Kanister using Kopia Repository Server as a data mover.

 .. note::
    It is important that the application includes a ``kanister-tools`` sidecar container.
 This sidecar is necessary to run the tools that capture path on a volume and store it on the object store.

-   Additionally, in order to use this function, a RepositoryServer CR is required
+   Additionally, in order to use this function, a RepositoryServer CR is needed while creating the :ref:`actionsets`

 Arguments: